pm2-hive/pm2-hive.github.io/docs/full.md

 ## Application declaration file

-Here is an example of JSON configuration file, let's call it processes.json:
+Here is an example of JSON configuration file, let's call it processes.json.
+Please note that you can [inject javascript into this file](http://pm2.keymetrics.io/docs/usage/application-declaration/#using-javascript-in-the-declaration)

+Content of a sample process.json:

 ```js
 {